What is Cannabigerol CBG?

 If you’re interested in smoking CBG-rich hemp, we have numerous hemp flowers such as Cinderella, Lemon Cream Diesel, and OJ.
 If you’d like something strong that is a unique smoking experience, try our CBG Asteroids (Moon Rocks).
 We also have CBG kief and hash.

 How do I know whether a CBG product is good quality?

 As with CBD, not all CBG products are of the same quality.
 Since CBG products aren’t regulated by the Food and Drug Administration (FDA), you’ll need to do your own research before buying CBG.
 Feel free to research the benefits of CBG and other effects of CBG.

 When buying CBG, it’s essential to look for products that are tested by an independent lab.
 Check out the company’s website for certificates of analysis (COAs) or third-party lab reports.
-These lab reports should confirm how much CBG is in the product.
+These lab reports should confirm how much cannabigerol CBG is in the product.
 It should also specify how much of the other cannabinoids are in the product.

 The lab report should also tell you that the products contain no mold, heavy metals, or pesticides, as these impurities can be toxic.

 Naturally, all of Black Tie CBD’s products are tested by a third-party lab: just check out our product pages if you’d like to take a look at the lab reports.

 It’s important to chat with your healthcare provider before trying a new supplement, particularly if you are on chronic medication.
 Your doctor is best equipped to help you figure out whether CBG is worth trying.

 While CBG needs to be studied further, it’s a fascinating cannabinoid that seems to have the potential to treat a range of conditions, including inflammation, glaucoma, and neurodegenerative diseases.
 Remember to talk to your doctor before trying any new supplement, including CBG.